bhattumang7/bhattumang7/_posts/2020-06-07-ProcMon-and-FileAccess.md

 Here are a few things you can try:
 - Start from the bottom of the log and go upwards.
-- Try to co-relate the time of error with the actual error.
+- Try to co-relate the time of error with the time of event in ProcMon.
 - If you have a separate DLL having UI for showing error (form to show the error to a user), look for that DLL in the logs first and then go upwards.
 - If the error is path not found then directly filter for "path not found" in results column.
 - If the error is access denied then you might have to go through a lot of entries to find the right once.